theodor2311/openshift4-servicemesh/README.md

 # Service Mesh Demo on OpenShift4
 This is a collection of scrtips for demonstrate Service Mesh on OpenShift4.

+Tested Verson:
+OpenShift: 4.6.12
+elasticsearch-operator.4.6.0-202011221454.p0
+jaeger-operator.v1.20.2
+kiali-operator.v1.24.4
+servicemeshoperator.v2.0.1.1

 ## How to start
 First, you have to deploy the Service Mesh control plane on the OpenShift by running the following scripts, you may find more details by referencing [Installing Red Hat OpenShift Service Mesh](https://docs.openshift.com/container-platform/latest/service_mesh/v2x/installing-ossm.html)